giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/README.md

     * Specificity
     * Precision
     * Recall
-    * Fmeasure
+    * F_measure
-    * Gmean
+    * G_mean

-These statistics are then analyzed to show how the optimization methods respond to changes in the specified parameters.
+Thereafter these statistics are analyzed to show how the optimization methods respond to changes  of the specified parameters.

-<br />Before showing the results of the analysis, I want to stress 2 consideration about how these tests were carried out, in order to better understand the results presented in the graphs below:
+Before showing the results of the analysis, two considerations have to be taken into account:

-1. Based on the size of the dataset under consideration, a different number of combinations of parameters is analyzed during grid search.
+1. Based on the size of the dataset under consideration, a different number of combinations of parameters is analysed during grid search.

-2. To obtained statistics concerning the performances of the models generated.
-I tested these on the relative tests set.
+2. To obtained statistics concerning the performances of the models generated, these have been tested against the test set.
-What I want to underline is that, however validating models using test set, should be considered as a bad practice; the main porpouse of this project is not to generate the best possible model for a given set of data, but to analyze the performance of the different implementations under analysis (note how the latters are not affected by the way we validate the models).
+However, to validate the model using the test set should be considered as a bad practice.
+The main porpouse of this project is not to generate the best possible model for a given set of data, but to analyse the performance of the different implementations.
+It is relevant to note that these are not affected by the way we validate the models.
-<br />On the other hand, this choice, gave me an unbiased way to evaluate the models generated, without the burden to repeat the training procedure to perform cross-validation.
-Note how this choice allowed me to significantly shorten the overall training procedure time.
+<br />On the other hand, this choice gave an unbiased way to evaluate the models generated without the burden to repeat the training procedure to perform cross-validation.
+It is important to underline how this choice allowed to significantly shorten the overall training procedure time.

-The following pictures collect the results obtained during this series of tests.
+<br />The following pictures collect the results obtained during this series of tests.
-<br />For each dataset two different kind of graphs are presented:
+<br />For each dataset two different kinds of graphs are presented:
-- A 3D plot that individually summarize for each method, the main performance measures obtained during the grid search phase.
+- A 3D plot that for each method shows:
+   - Number of iterations;
+   - Accuracy;
+   - Number of support vector generated;

-- A set of plots for each value of _C_ (used during the grid search) that compare how the differenet implementations perform as _sigma_ changes.
+- A set of plots that compare how the implementations perform as  _C_ and  _sigma_ change.

 ### DIABETES